 In Conclusion

 Special education advocacy services in 2024–2025 typically range from $100–$250/hour, and while that cost can add up, it reflects the intense expertise and effort involved in doing the job right.
-Attorneys, in comparison, cost even more, often $300–$500/hour and requiring hefty retainers.
-Many families find that starting with an advocate is the most cost-effective strategy, reserving legal action as a last resort.
+Special education attorneys, in comparison, cost significantly more, often $300–$500+/hour and requiring hefty retainers of $5,000 or more.
+Many families find that starting with an IEP advocate is the most cost-effective strategy, reserving legal action as a last resort.

 Our mission is to help you help your child, effectively, ethically, and affordably.
-Your child's education is worth fighting for, and with the right advocate (at the right price) by your side, you'll be empowered to secure the support they need.
-When we say "advocacy is a strategic investment in your child's future," we truly believe it, and we're here to make that investment pay off for your family.
+Through our Families First sliding-scale program, we ensure that quality advocacy is accessible to all families, regardless of income.
+Your child's education is worth fighting for, and with the right advocate at a fair price by your side, you'll be empowered to secure the support they need.
+When we say "advocacy is a strategic investment in your child's future," we truly believe it, and we're here to make that investment accessible for your family.